 Skip to navigation Skip to content

-Photograph of dyke at the Glensaugh Research Station
+Photograph of dyke at the Glensaugh Research Farm

 In addition to the 'come walkabout' trail, a self-guided agroforestry trail is available which introduces the integrated sheep grazing and woodland (silvopastoral) system that is managed at Glensaugh.
 Using this site we aim to share some practical tips, and the potential benefits associated with this type of land management system.